isaacg1/isaacg1.github.io/_posts/2021-08-15-educational-media.md

 * Research Discussion: [On the purported inconsistency of Peano arithmetic](https://golem.ph.utexas.edu/category/2011/09/the_inconsistency_of_arithmeti.html#c039523), by Edward Nelson and Terry Tao.
 Tao points out the flaw in Nelson's proposed proof of the inconsistency of Peano arithmetic.
 High-level, polite, effective discussion.

 * Research essay: [Two Cultures of Mathematics](http://www.dpmms.cam.ac.uk/~wtg10/2cultures.pdf), by Timothy Gowers.
 I think a similar split between problem solvers and theory builders exists in TCS, though not nearly as severe.
-Also, I think problem-solvers dominate in TCS, while theory builders dominate in math.
+Also, I think problem-solvers have more representation in TCS, while theory builders dominate in math.

+* Tutorial Video: [Prime Gaps](https://youtu.be/pp06oGD4m00) by Terry Tao at UCLA.
+Very nice intro to the area.

+* Puzzle Video: [The Legend of Question Six](https://youtu.be/Y30VF3cSIYQ) by Simon Pampena on Numberphile.
+The question, from the 1988 IMO, is "Let a, b be positive integers such that (a^2+b^2)/(ab+1) is an integer.
+Prove that it is a square."
+I paused the video when they posed question and solved it, based on ill-remembered intuitions from hearing about the question previously.
+Lots of fun to solve that way, obviously way easier than solving from scratch.